 Vaping in Schools: A guide to the problem & solving it

-schools vaping detectionschools vaping detection
+schools vaping detection audioschools vaping detection audio

 There has been a large rise in the numbers of young people vaping over recent years which has had a huge impact on secondary schools, in particular.
 The schools are having to deal with a public health issue that has led to anti-social behaviour and disruption to learning among their students.